 The Health Insurance Portability and Accountability Act (HIPAA) and Code of Federal Regulations (CFR) 42 rules protect most individually identifiable health information in any form or medium, whether electronic, on paper, or oral.
 DHCS has strict rules in place to protect the identification of individuals in public reports.
 A "Public Aggregate Reporting - DHCS Business Reports" process has been established to maintain confidentiality of client Personal Information.
 The Performance Outcomes System complies with Federal and State privacy laws.
 Thus, the POS must appropriately and accurately de-identify data for public reporting.
 Due to privacy concerns, some cells in this report may have been suppressed to comply with state and federal rules.
-When necessary, this data is represented as follows: 1) Data that is missing is indicated as "-" 2) Data that has been suppressed due to privacy concerns is indicated as "A".
+When necessary, this data is represented as follows: 1) Data that is missing is indicated as "-".